-There is considerable confusion in the investment community regarding financial advice and the people who dispense it.
-The truth is a very small minority of investors know and understand how their financial advisor is paid.
-Understanding this difference is critical to you choosing the right advisor for you.
+In the investment community, there is a lot of misinformation about financial advice and the people who give it.
+The truth is that only a small percentage of investors are aware of how their financial advisor is compensated.
+Understanding the distinction is crucial to selecting the best counsel for your needs.

 What you need to know: